-The best hotels in Jung-gu
+Recommended hotels in Jung-gu

 - The Shilla Seoul: A top contender for one of the best luxury hotels in Asia.
 Everything—from the decor and views to the spa & fitness facilities—is simply divine.
 Don’t miss out on one of the world’s finest Korean meals at the on-site La Yeon, a rare triple Michelin star restaurant.

-If you’re looking for a district that’s (at least for the meantime) more traditional and relatively quieter (Itaewon excluded) than other central areas, Yongsan-gu is a good choice.
-What you’ll find is fairly good value for Seoul.
+If you’re looking for a district for your trip that’s (at least for the meantime) more traditional and quieter (Itaewon excluded) than other central areas, Yongsan-gu is a good choice.
+What you’ll get here offers good value for your stay in Seoul.

-The best hotels in Yongsan-gu
+Recommended hotels in Yongsan-gu

 - Majung Haus Seoul Station: A hip and colourful little guesthouse sporting an excellent location in Yongsan-gu.
 Fifth floor terrace with views of N Seoul Tower sets this one apart.

-Although it’s a little less central than other areas like Jung-gu and Jongno-gu, Mapo-gu offers some of the widest selection of places to stay in Seoul.
-Mapo-gu’s biggest claim to fame is Hongdae, a cool neighbourhood centred around Hongik University with a strong alternative vibe.
+Although it’s a little less central than other areas like Jung-gu and Jongno-gu, Mapo-gu offers some of the widest selection of accommodations in Seoul.

-The best hotels in Mapo-gu
+Recommended hotels in Mapo-gu

-Best budget hotels in Seoul
+Best hotels in Seoul

 Hostel Vanilla 1 Dongdaemun

-Address: 28-7, Changsin-gil, Jongno-gu, 03106 Seoul, South Korea
+Address: 28-7, Changsin-gil, Jongno-gu, 03106

 With a central location and incredibly cozy rooms combining elegance with technology, Hostel Vanilla 1 Dongdaemun succeeds in staying abreast with the futuristic vibes of Seoul.
 This newly-built, family-run accommodation is perfect for solo travellers and couples wishing to experience the feel of a comfortable home.

-Address: 33, Donhwamun-ro 11-gil, Jongno-gu, 03139 Seoul, South Korea
+Address: 33, Donhwamun-ro 11-gil, Jongno-gu, 03139

 Among a cacophony of hotels jostling to make a mark in one of the most economically fulfilled cities of Asia, Makers Hotel is budget-friendly accommodation that lives up to its claims.
-Rooms are comfortable and modern, equipped with all the essentials—whether you’re a solo backpacker or travelling to Seoul for work.
+Rooms are comfortable and stylish, equipped with all the essentials—whether you’re a solo backpacker or travelling to Seoul for work.

 In early mornings, the street appears dull and routine while in the evenings, it takes on a life of its own.
 Head out the door to watch nearby local street vendors whip up Korean delicacies to appease the hungry stomachs of weary travellers stopping for a bite after a tiring day of touring the city.

 K-Guesthouse Seoul City

-Address: 241, Chungmu-ro 9 gil, Jung-gu, 04543 Seoul, South Korea
+Address: 241, Chungmu-ro 9 gil, Jung-gu, 04543

-The property is sandwiched between the culinary goodness of Insadong to the north and Myeongdong to the south; there’s plenty of Korean food around to keep your tastebuds guessing what’s coming next!
+The property is sandwiched between the culinary goodness of Insadong to the north and Myeongdong to the south; there’s plenty of Korean food around to keep your tastebuds guessing!

 Mini Hotel Insa

-Address: 26, Insadong 14-gil, Jongno-gu, 03146 Seoul, South Korea
+Address: 26, Insadong 14-gil, Jongno-gu, 03146

 With an ultra-convenient location and cozy rooms refurbished in a rural Oriental style, Mini Hotel Insa wins the hearts of locals and foreign travelers alike.
 Tucked away in a by-lane of Jongno-gu, this hotel features property-wide WiFi, laundry facilities, and an in-house café where guests can kick back in leisure and imbibe the aura of the city.

-Address: 66, Donhwamun-ro, Jongno-gu, 03134 Seoul, South Korea
+Address: 66, Donhwamun-ro, Jongno-gu, 03134

-Address: 2-8, Toegye-ro 20na-gil, Jung-gu, 04631 Seoul, South Korea
+Address: 2-8, Toegye-ro 20na-gil, Jung-gu, 04631

 One of the main reasons to love YOLO Guesthouse is that some of Seoul’s major tourist hotspots are located within quick walking distance from it.
-Whether you want to shop and snack in Myeongdong or relax in Namsan before hiking up to N Seoul Tower for dinner, you’re in the right place to do it.
+Whether you want to shop and snack in Myeong-dong or relax in Namsan before hiking up to N Seoul Tower for dinner, you’re in the right place to do it.

-Address: 56, Bukchon-ro 15-gil, Jongno-gu, 03052 Seoul, South Korea
+Address: 56, Bukchon-ro 15-gil, Jongno-gu, 03052

-Rooms at Sky Guesthouse display traditional Korean style (heated floors and mat bedding) and are, unlike many hanok guesthouses, fitted with private bathrooms.
+Rooms at Sky Guesthouse display classic Korean style (heated floors and mat bedding) and are, unlike many hanok guesthouses, fitted with private bathrooms.

-Address: 8-12, Yanghwa-ro 12-gil, Mapo-gu, 04043 Seoul, South Korea
+Address: 8-12, Yanghwa-ro 12-gil, Mapo-gu, 04043

 If you’ve grown weary of busy street-side hotels, the calming charms of Naru Guesthouse rejuvenates like none other in Seoul.

-Besides the lush garden that transports your mind miles from the city, Naru Guesthouse feels more like staying at a friend’s than in a guesthouse amidst one of the world’s biggest cities, from its cozy rooms to its bright and spacious common areas.
+Besides the lush garden that transports your mind miles from the city, Naru Guesthouse feels more like staying at a friend’s than in a small inn amidst one of the world’s biggest cities, from its cozy rooms to its bright and spacious common areas.

 Grid Inn Hotel

-Address: 9-6, Jong-ro 18-gil, Jongno-gu, 03192 Seoul, South Korea
+Address: 9-6, Jong-ro 18-gil, Jongno-gu, 03192

-A majestic, high-rise hotel situated in the heart of Seoul, Grid Inn Hotel charms visitors with an decidedly urban, yet peaceful, atmosphere.
+A majestic, high-rise hotel situated in the heart of Seoul, Grid Inn Hotel charms visitors with an urban, yet peaceful, atmosphere.
 Rooms feature tasteful contemporary stylings and soundproofing to keep the bustle of the city from disturbing your rest.

 Lee Kang Ga Guesthouse Hongdae

-Address: 4F, 39-3, Seongsan-dong, Mapo-gu, 121-843 Seoul, South Korea
+Address: 4F, 39-3, Seongsan-dong, Mapo-gu, 121-843

 Aloft Seoul Myeongdong

-Address: 56, Namdaemunro, Jung-gu, 04535 Seoul, South Korea
+Address: 56, Namdaemunro, Jung-gu, 04535

-Coming from a chain that’s at the forefront of the hotel industry, it’s hardly a surprise that the Aloft Seoul Myeongdong is one of hippest places to hang your hat in the city.
-Located in lively Myeongdong, this top-notch 4-star hotel brings the area’s urban vibrance into its midst, reflected in the trendy modern designs of its rooms and common areas.
+Coming from a chain that’s at the forefront of the hotel industry, it’s no surprise that the Aloft Seoul Myeongdong is one of hippest places to hang your hat in Seoul and slots in among the city’s best hotels.

 Four Seasons Hotel Seoul

-Address: 97, Saemunan-ro, Jongno-gu, 03183 Seoul, South Korea
+Address: 97, Saemunan-ro, Jongno-gu, 03183

 The Shilla Seoul

-Address: 249, Dongho-ro, Jung-gu, 04605 Seoul, South Korea
+Address: 249, Dongho-ro, Jung-gu, 04605

-Outside of its well-appointed rooms, The Shilla Seoul truly put itself on the Asian hospitality map with its on-site restaurant, La Yeon.
-Awarded a prestigious three Michelin stars, this fine dining restaurant serves up some of the best Korean fare in the country.
+Outside of its well-appointed rooms, The Shilla puts itself on the Asian hospitality map with its on-site restaurant, La Yeon.
+Awarded a prestigious three Michelin stars, this fine dining restaurant serves up some of the tastiest Korean fare in the country.

 G2 Hotel Myeongdong

-Address: 24, Supyo-ro, Jung-gu, 04555 Seoul, South Korea
+Address: 24, Supyo-ro, Jung-gu, 04555

 Solaria Nishitetsu Hotel Seoul Myeongdong

-Address: 27, Myeong-dong 8-gil, Jung-gu, 04536 Seoul, South Korea
+Address: 27, Myeong-dong 8-gil, Jung-gu, 04536